Lazy-Solutions/AdvancedSceneManager/guides/Scenes.md

 SceneManager.runtime.UntrackCollections();
 SceneManager.runtime.UntrackScenes();
 ```

+> Be careful to pass correct unityScene when using `SceneManager.runtime.Track(Scene, unityScene)`, there are no validation checks, ASM expects this to have been done prior.

 > Note that calling `SceneManager.runtime.Track(Scene, unityScene)` on an already tracked scene, will result in `Scene.internalScene` being replaced with new unityScene, but ASM will not track ASM scene twice.
 ## Scene merging